Pokeglitch/poketre2/abstract-rgbds/README.md

 ### **Usage**
 Open a `Scope` Interface via:
 ```
-<ScopeName> (<Arguments>,*)
+<ScopeName> (<Arguments>*)
 ```

 This will 'open' the Interface context, but does not assign anything to a particular name.
-While this Interface is open, the source code syntax does not change from what it was previously, except for whatever new methods are accessible via this new `Scope` Interface.
+While this Interface is open, the source code syntax does not change from what it was previously, except for the new methods defined within this new `Scope` Interface.

 Each `Scope` Interface has its own set of methods that it introduces to the source code.
 After the Interface is closed, those methods will no longer be accessible.